 The provided Embedded Wizard Build Environment for Android contains everything you need to create, compile and link an Embedded Wizard UI application for Android devices.
 After unpacking, you will find the following subdirectories and files:

 •\Application - This folder contains a ready-to-use project to compile and link an Embedded Wizard generated UI application.
 It is used for all provided examples and it can be used to build your own UI applications.

 •\GeneratedCode - This folder is used to receive the generated code from an Embedded Wizard UI project.
 The template project is building the UI application out of this folder.
 You can create your own UI project and generate the code into the subdirectory \GeneratedCode without the need to adapt the project.

 •\Project - This folder contains the prepared gradle project.

 •\Source - This folder contains the Android main application and the file ewmain.c.
 There you will find the initialization of the system and the main loop to drive an Embedded Wizard GUI application.
 The file ewconfig.h contains general configuration settings for the target system, like memory ranges and display parameter and configuration settings for the Embedded Wizard Graphics Engine and Runtime Environment.

-•\Examples - This folder contains a set of demo applications.
+•\Examples\<ScreenSize> - These folders contain a set of demo applications prepared for a dedicated screen size of 800x480 pixel and 1280x720 pixel.
 Each example is stored in a separate folder containing the entire Embedded Wizard UI project.
 Every project contains the necessary profile settings for the Android target.
-The following samples are provided:
+Depending on the screen size, the following samples are provided:

 •\HelloWorld - A very simple project that is useful as starting point and to verify that the entire toolchain, your installation and your board is properly working.